LingQ Review: Is This Language Learning Tool Helpful? (Honest Review!)

 How do you learn LingQs?
 In the vocabulary section of LingQ.

-There are four different tools for learning vocabulary:
+There are five different tools for learning vocabulary:

 The tools are: